ManyWaysLol/wenyan/README.md

 5) Daoist; no code of conduct
 6) Still can interop with existing wenyan (ideally can transpile between both wenyans)

-regardless existing wenyan is cool and lots of respect for what they've managed to accomplish
+regardless existing wenyan is cool and lots of respect for what they've managed to accomplish - check it out at https://github.com/wenyan-lang

+- Laozi